 Nancy Magee, a volunteer EMS provider, notes that “the holidays are a dangerous time for those whose chosen vocation — or avocation — is service to others experiencing the worst day of their lives.”

 One of the best ways that you can be prepared professionally to handle these terrible situations is to make sure that your skills are up to par.
-Two of the most important certifications that you can obtain are a neonatal resuscitation program or NRP certification and a pediatric advanced life support or PALS certification.
+Two of the most important certifications that you can obtain are a Neonatal Resuscitation certification and a pediatric advanced life support or PALS certification.

 These courses combined will ensure that you have the necessary skills to treat cardiac arrest and resuscitation cases in children and infants.
-Consider signing up for your NRP or PALS certification online in order to have better schedule flexibility and lower course fees.
+Consider signing up for your Neonatal Resuscitation certification or PALS certification online in order to have better schedule flexibility and lower course fees.

 If you already have these certifications, then consider becoming recertified around this time of the year.
 Right before the holiday season begins is a great time to renew your certification so that you can be sure that you are familiar with the most recent techniques and the newest research regarding infant and pediatric treatment.

 2. Share safety tips with friends and family.

 Another great way to prepare is to share your life-saving knowledge with friends and family.
 Greg Friese reminds us that, “As emergency responders, we have many opportunities to communicate injury prevention messages to our friends, families, and neighbors.”

 You can easily share helpful tips like encouraging people to use safe ladder practices, reminding them to keep small decorations out of reach of children, and teaching children and their parents about proper fire safety when it comes to open flames like candles and fireplaces.